-7.1.1 The term independent is defined as "the outcome of the benchmark carries no financial benefit to the auditing agency other than fees earned directly related to the audit."
+The term independent is defined as "the outcome of the benchmark carries no financial benefit to the auditing agency other than fees earned directly related to the audit."
 The auditing agency cannot have supplied any performance consulting under contract for the benchmark.
-The Independent Auditor must be certified by the TPC to audit TPCx-IoT.
 The Independent Auditor must meet the following:

-- The auditor holds an active TPC certification for a TPC enterprise benchmark. - The auditing agency cannot be financially related to the sponsor.
-For example, the auditing agency is financially related if it is a dependent division of the sponsor, the majority of its stock is owned by the sponsor, etc. - The auditing agency cannot be financially related to any one of the suppliers of the measured/priced configuration. - The auditor's attestation letter is to be made readily available to the public as part of the full disclosure report.
+- The auditor holds an active TPC certification for a TPC enterprise benchmark or an express benchmark. - The auditing agency cannot be financially related to the sponsor.
+For example, the auditing agency is financially related if it is a dependent division of the sponsor, the majority of its stock is owned by the sponsor, etc. - The auditing agency cannot be financially related to any one of the suppliers of the measured/priced configuration. - The auditor's attestation letter is to be made readily available to the public as part of the Full Disclosure Report.
 A detailed report from the auditor is not required.

-7.1.2 The term peer review is defined as the process of reviewing benchmark results for compliance prior to publication by a committee named the peer review committee.
-The peer review committee consists of 3 members from the TPCx-IoT committee.
-Each member serves a period of three months.
+The Pre-Publication Board consists of three members of the TPCx-IoT committee.
+Each member serves a period of six months.
 The membership will be rotated through the TPCx-IoT membership.
 The submission is confidential to the peer review committee until the result is published.
 The peer review committee must complete the review in 10 business days.
 If no issues are raised in 10 days, the result is considered valid.

-7.1.3 TPCx-IoT results can be used as the basis for new TPCx-IoT results if and only if:
+TPCx-IoT results can be used as the basis for new TPCx-IoT results if and only if:

-- The auditor or peer review committee ensure that the hardware and software products are the same as those used in the prior result; - The auditor or peer review committee reviews the FDR of the new results and ensures that they match what is contained in the original sponsor's FDR; - The auditor or peer review committee can attest to the validity of the pricing used in the new FDR.
+- The Auditor or Pre-Publication Board ensure that the hardware and software products are the same as those used in the prior result; - The Auditor or Pre-Publication Board review the F of the new results and ensures that they match what is contained in the original sponsor's Full Disclosure Report; - The Auditor or Pre-Publication Board can attest to the validity of the pricing used in the new Full Disclosure Report.